Erwarton: Queens Head

 The Queens Head, a Grade II listed public house, dates from the 17th century or earlier.
 This pub was formerly owned by Tolly Cobbold.

 History

 Twentieth century plague outbreak

 Between 1906 and 1918 the area saw the last outbreak of plague in England.
-This happened on the Shotley peninsular and in Trimley, now part of Felixstowe.
+This happened on the Shotley peninsula and in Trimley, now part of Felixstowe.
 A total of 22 people were affected, 6 recovered, the rest died.
 The last two cases were from Warren Cottages, Erwarton: On 8 June 1918, Mrs Annie Mary Bugg of Warren Lane Cottages, Erwarton aged 52, fell ill and died on 13 June 1918 and was buried in Erwarton church yard.
 No sign of her grave can be found now.
 On 16 June 1918 Bugg's neighbour Mrs Gertrude Allice Garrod, aged 42, of Warren Lane Cottages also fell ill and died on 19 June 1918, and was also buried at Erwarton graveyard.
 Her gravestone can still be found there.